UWrc/UWrc.github.io/docs/ood/rstudio.md

 title: Rstudio
 ---

 R is a language used for statistical computing and data analysis.
 For ease of use, R can be used via Rstudio, an integrated development environment (IDE) that supports both R and Python languages.
-For more information, refer to the documentation pages for [<ins>**R**</ins>](https://www.r-project.org/about.html) and [<ins>**Rstudio**</ins>](https://docs.posit.co/ide/user/).
+For more information, refer to the documentation pages for [**R**](https://www.r-project.org/about.html) and [**Rstudio**](https://docs.posit.co/ide/user/).
 The following section will provide a walkthrough for using R and Rstudio on Hyak via Open Ondemand (OOD).

 ## Rstudio Interactive App

 :::warning
 To access OOD off campus, you must connect to a VPN.
-For more information on working remotely, click [<ins>**HERE**</ins>](https://it.uw.edu/guides/working-remotely/working-remotely/#connect).
+For more information on working remotely, click [**HERE**](https://it.uw.edu/guides/working-remotely/working-remotely/#connect).
 :::

-To access the Rstudio interactive app, navigate to the OOD portal [<ins>**HERE**</ins>](https://ondemand.hyak.uw.edu/pun/sys/dashboard) and select Rstudio from the drop down menu of interactive apps from the dashboard at the top of the page.
+To access the Rstudio interactive app, navigate to the OOD portal [**HERE**](https://ondemand.hyak.uw.edu/pun/sys/dashboard) and select Rstudio from the drop down menu of interactive apps from the dashboard at the top of the page.
 Similar to Hyak's job scheduler Slurm, this form allows you to select the account and partition for your job.
 To use community idle resources, select the `ckpt` partition.

 You are also able to select a Rstudio server container that is provided from the rocker project.
 Alternatively, you may use a custom container by selecting "Custom" and specifying the absolute path to the container (e.g. `/mmfs1/sw/ondemand/containers/rstudio/sifs/tidyverse-27jan2025.sif`).
 Below we demonstrate how to build your own custom R container.

 Once you specify the Rstudio server container, you have the option to change the User R Library Path (R_LIBS_USER).
 When you use the `install.packages()` command, the package library along with all of its dependencies will be installed in the directory specified with the User R Library path (R_LIBS_USER) field.
 This path defines the library location where R stores packages.
-By default, this is the path to your [<ins>**home directory**</ins>](https://hyak.uw.edu/docs/storage/gscratch/#user-home-directory) which has a 10G storage limit.
+By default, this is the path to your [**home directory**](https://hyak.uw.edu/docs/storage/gscratch/#user-home-directory) which has a 10G storage limit.
 If you plan on using `install.packages()`, it is recommended to change the User R Library Path to somewhere with a larger storage quota to install libraries.

 ![Sample Rstudio form on Hyak's OOD.](/img/docs/ood/rstudio-interactive-app.JPG 'Rstudio form.')
 Once you click Launch, you should see your job under the "My Interactive Sessions" tab.
 It may take some time for your job to move through the queue depending on the amount of resources requested.
 Once your job has the requested resources, you will be able to connect to the Rstudio server: